tommililja/Farse/README.md

 Inspired by [Thoth.Json](https://github.com/thoth-org/Thoth.Json) and its composability.

-Farse has a slightly different syntax and structure.
+Farse uses a slightly different syntax and structure.
 It includes a computation expression and a few custom operators that simplify defining and building composable, strongly typed parsers.
 It also aims to keep overhead low while producing detailed and helpful error messages.

 ## Installation